OFFICIAL: Red Bull F1 suffer HUGE blow as shock retirement announced

 F1 teams have arrived in Bahrain for pre-season testing this week, with three days to tune their cars up on track before the season opens in Australia next month.

-F1 HEADLINES: Max Verstappen plans revealed as Aston Martin make STUNNING announcement
+READ MORE: F1 Testing Results Today: Lewis Hamilton replacement SHINES as champions make STRUGGLING start

-READ MORE: F1 2025 Testing: Bahrain start times, schedule and TV channels
+READ MORE: F1 Testing Today: Bahrain start times, schedule and how to watch LIVE

 The championship race is expected to be hotly contested, with 2024 constructors' champions McLaren hoping to defend their crown from Ferrari and the winners of the two previous championships, Red Bull, who have found a new team-mate to sit alongside four-time world champion Max Verstappen.